mvishiu11/CMDChain/README.md

 - **Python 3.12+**
 - **Poetry** for dependency management (recommended)
-- A working internet connection (to connect to your LLM of choice)
+- A working internet connection (to connect to OpenAI and LangSmith APIs)

 ### Installation